gracelang/language/spec.md

 ## Manifest Expressions

-Types, annotations, and the parent arguments to `inherit` and `use` clauses must be _manifest_: that is they must be able to be determined before a program begins running.
-Requests for types and annotations must return manifest type and annotation objects respectively, while parent arguments must return the results of manifest object constructors.
+Types, annotations, and the parents in `inherit <parent>` and `use <parent>` clauses must be _manifest_.
+This means that must be able to be determined before a program begins running.
+Requests for types and annotations must return manifest type and annotation objects respectively, while parents must be the results of manifest object constructors.
+Note that the parents themselves may not be manifest.
+For example if `listNode(_)` is a manifest class, then it's OK to `inherit listNode(data)`, even if the value of `data` is not known until execution time.

  1. [Numbers], [Lineups], [Strings], and [Objects] are manifest expressions.
  2. [Implicit Requests] and  [Outer] requests resolving to manifest